khofstadter/bcmi.khofstadter.com/README.md

 ### shamanic soundscape 03
 off-line test with people online (questionaire, etc.)

-- render new audio samples
+- render new audio samples and make new 20 min file or
-- make music (20min)
+- use binaural render from 20191026 demo;
 - make survey online
 - find people (email people who attended the last events)
 - check what HemySync used in their training e.g what sounds they add, what BPS/hz they use, how it is shifted;